Search by Keyword

 Recording History

 It was already the end of September, 1964 and, with a new album and single due out at the end of the year, they had only attempted to record four songs thus far.
 They knew they needed to hustle.
-After their North American Tour was completed, they entered EMI Studio Two on September 29th to start recording the few songs they had written in between performances.
+After their North American Tour was completed, The Beatles entered EMI Studio Two on September 29th to start recording the few songs they had written in between performances.
 The three newly written songs were “Every Little Thing” and “What You’re Doing,” which were primarily McCartney songs, and “I Don’t Want To Spoil The Party,” which was mostly written by Lennon.

 This session ran from 2:30 to 10:45 pm, with one half hour break.
 “Every Little Thing” was first on the agenda (though not finished) and at about 4:30 they started work on John’s song.
 The next two hours resulted in seven takes of the song being recorded with everyone playing their usual instruments live with vocals.
 John sings the higher lead by himself in the verses with Paul joining in on higher harmony in the bridges, Paul and George also singing harmony “oohs” in the ninth through twelfth measures of the verses.
 They apparently weren’t too familiar with the song as a group because most of these takes didn’t make it through to the end.
 At 6:30, they decided to take their break.